 Concrete Pumping Holdings Sets Fourth Quarter and Fiscal Year 2022 Earnings Conference Call for Monday, January 23, 2023

-/EIN News/ -- DENVER, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- Concrete Pumping Holdings, Inc. (Nasdaq: BBCP) (“CPH” or the “Company”), a leading provider of concrete pumping and waste management services in the U.S. and U.K., will hold a conference call on Monday, January 23, 2023, at 5:00 p.m.
+DENVER, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- Concrete Pumping Holdings, Inc. BBCP ("CPH" or the "Company"), a leading provider of concrete pumping and waste management services in the U.S. and U.K., will hold a conference call on Monday, January 23, 2023, at 5:00 p.m.
 Eastern time to discuss its financial results for the fourth quarter and fiscal year ended October 31, 2022.

 The Company will report its financial results in a press release prior to the conference call.
 CPH's CEO Bruce Young and CFO Iain Humphries will host the conference call, followed by a question-and-answer period.